ForgedSengoku/BlocksMCTracker/README.md

 > - **Desktop Users (Windows):** This update is **only available for Windows**.
 Linux and macOS versions are not provided.
 > - **Mobile Users:** The previous Android APK version will **never be updated** or maintained.
 This application is **specifically designed for Java Edition** of **BlocksMC** servers, and no mobile version will be released.

+> [!WARNING]
+> BlocksMC Tracker is new Warning: This project is relatively new, so there might be bugs.
+It is unfinished.
 ---

 ## Features